UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 ```console
 $tensorboard --logdir=./out --bind_all`
 ```
 Note that the profiled data are stored in the `out` folder.
-Runing the command prints out a message that includes
+Running the command prints out a message that includes
 ```console
 ...
 ...